-Online Silent Auction January 29, 2021 - February 4, 2021 Online Live Auction February 5, 2021 Deadline for donations is January 26, so it's time to post your donation by clicking on the button below!
+Online Silent Auction January 29 - February 4 Online Live Auction February 5 (7PM - 8PM) The Auction raises much of the income we are depending on to support UUSF programs and staff.
+During this difficult year, the Auction results are more important than ever.
+Deadline for donations is January 26, so it's time to post your donation by clicking on the button below!

-Everybody can donate something, and all the proceeds go to our church and its important programs!
 See what has already been donated (here) by UUSF congregants and friends.
 The ideas are limitless.
 Here are just a few.
-Fine wine Original artwork or other valuable items Food preparation and delivery Cookies, pies, and other scrumchies Services like shopping, teaching a skill, consulting Weekend and week-long getaways Parties and cultural events (for dates later in 2021) Online family and kid-friendly activities (some with kits of materials) Questions?
+Fine wine Food preparation and delivery Services like shopping, teaching a skill, consulting Weekend and week-long getaways Parties and cultural events (for dates later in 2021) Online family and kid-friendly activities Questions?
 Email Sue Anthony at susan.j.anthony@comcast.net.
 Register to bid: It's not too early to register on the Silent Auction site so you'll be ready when the bidding starts Friday, January 29!

 QUALITY WINE BOTTLE DONATIONS DESPERATELY NEEDED BY ALOHA AUCTION!!
 We need your wine bottle donations in order to create two cases of wine to auction off at this year's auction.
 Please consider donating a \$15+ bottle of wine to support this major fundraising event for the UUSF!
 Bottles can dropped off at Susan Anthony's home or if you live in SF, she can come collect the bottle from you!
 Contact Susan at susan.j.anthony@comcast.net for more information.
+Journey Toward Wholeness Racial Equity Task Force Meeting Tuesday, January 26, 7PM to 8:30 PM The Journey Toward Wholeness / Racial Equity Task Force meets monthly on the 4th Tuesday.
+Last month we created a covenant for our work together and clarified that our focus, for the moment, will be on furthering the work within UUSF to dismantle white supremacy culture and build Beloved Community.
+If you're interested in joining us on Tuesday, email info@uusf.org for meeting information and the materials for the meeting.